Qingdao, China – The Consumer Electronics Association (CEA) and the China

 The parties are discussing a multiyear partnership.

 SINOCES hasn’t yet officially decided to renew the partnership, which

 would include the right to use the International CES name.
 Last week at a

-reception before the 11th annual show, a language interpreter
+annual show, a language interpreter

 misinterpreted remarks by Zhang Hui, vice mayor of the city of Qingdao, CEA

 said.
 The interpreter indicated that SINOCES planned to renew CEA’s partnership

 The city owns and organizes the event, which was expected to attract